2005 Seattle Mariners season

-The Seattle Mariners 2005 season was their 29th since the franchise creation, and their second consecutive season finishing at the bottom of the American League West, finishing with a record of 69-93 (.426).
+The 2005 Seattle Mariners season was the 29th season in franchise history, and their second consecutive season finishing at the bottom of the American League West, finishing with a record of 69–93 (.426).
 They only had one player represented at the 2005 All-Star Game, who was Ichiro Suzuki with his fifth selection for the All-Star Game.

 Over the course of the disappointing season, the Mariners managed to have their longest winning streak over the course of a four-game series with the Angels (July 7–10), while having two losing streaks of seven between April 30–8 May / June 25 – July 2.